DinSekos/demo-service-worker-workbox/README.md

 This demo is hosted on a virtual machine at the address: http://10.211.55.4:8080

-Because we do not either use http://localhost or a SSL certicate, the browser does not allow us to register a Service Worker.
+Because we do not either use http://localhost or a SSL certificate, the browser does not allow us to register a Service Worker.
 This is a browser policy.
-Therefore, we launch the browser using the following command line to allow our address.
+Therefore, we launch the browser using the following command line to allow our virtual machine address.
 We use a dedicated parameter named `--unsafely-treat-insecure-origin-as-secure`

     $ /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --unsafely-treat-insecure-origin-as-secure=http://10.211.55.4:8080

-At this point, you should see in the browser inspector, all network request (html, js, css, and json from remote server) But, none of them are cached.
+At this point, you should see in the browser inspector, all network requests (html, js, css, and json from remote server) But, none of them are cached.

 ## How to register a Service Worker with Workbox ?